jrieke/streamlit-analytics/README.md

 ```

 That's it! 🎈 All inputs & clicks will now be tracked and counted.
 Of course, you
-can also use any other streamlit component in the `with` block (currently supported:
+can also use [any other streamlit widget](https://docs.streamlit.io/en/stable/api.html#add-widgets-to-sidebar) in the `with` block.
-button, text_input, selectbox).

 To view the results, append `?analytics=on` to your app's URL
 (e.g. http://localhost:8501/?analytics=on).
 The results are then shown directly below